BharathBarry99/Brain-Tumour-classification-using-CNN/README.md

 In this project,the model will take MRI images of the patient and determine whether there is a tumor in the brain.
 Using publicly available Kaggle
-Brain MRI Images for Brain Tumor Detection, the model will be trained and predict the images using the gui .
+Brain MRI Images for Brain Tumor Detection, the model will be trained and predict the images using the gui.

-credits:-
+# Credits:-
 BHARATHRAJ S - Myself
 PAAYAS P     - My friend, who helped me in this project by building the GUI for testing.